SSWConsulting/SSW.Rules.Content/rules/fix-small-web-errors/rule.md

 <!--endintro-->

 Small errors should be fixed by the person who found them straight away.
 Text changes can be easily done in SharePoint, WordPress, or GitHub.
-The easiest way to make changes is with [TinaCMS](https://tina.io/)
+The best way to make changes easy is by using [TinaCMS](https://tina.io/).

 Bear in mind that communication is indispensable.
 Therefore, it's crucial to ensure that other individuals connected to that content are informed about the fixes/changes through either an @mention or a brief instant message (IM).